 The Agency has presented certain other information together with the financial statements.
-This comprises the annual report (including the statement of responsibilities) and the statement on internal control.
+This comprises the annual report (including the statement of the Agency's responsibilities) and the statement on internal control.
 My responsibilities to report in relation to such information, and on certain other matters upon which I report by exception, are described in the appendix to this report.